sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

     tar xvf fire-x.y.z.tgz

-Upgrade the H2 or MySQL database
+Upgrade the H2 database or MySQL database
 --------------------------------

 * If you have updated the ``conf/db.properties`` file, copy it from your old location to the new directory.